LaffertyDev/mini-trains/doc/tasks.md

 		* Plays Sound
 	* Tapping on a stopped train will start it
 		* Plays sound
-* Add a "recycle" button
+* [x] Add a "recycle" button
-	* Clicking it transforms build menu mode to be recycle
+	* [x] Clicking it transforms build menu mode to be recycle
-	* Destroying tiles lets you place them again
+	* [x] Destroying tiles lets you place them again
+	* Add ability to recycle junction tiles

 ANIMATION BONUSES
 * Add train derailment animation and effect